ivonunes/plumekit/docs/start/getting-started.md

 For the view-layer integration, see [Plume views in PlumeKit](../plume-views.md).
-For the templating language itself (output and expressions, components and slots, co-located styles/scripts/assets, and the tooling) read:
+For the templating language itself (output and expressions, components and slots, co-located styles/scripts/assets and the tooling) read:

 - [Syntax](../syntax/index.md): the language reference.
 - [Components](../components/index.md): reusable markup with arguments and slots.
 - [Customise](../customise/resources.md): resources and behaviour.
 - [Embedding](../embedding/index.md): the Swift render APIs.
-- [Tooling](../tooling/index.md): checks, formatting, and editor support.
+- [Tooling](../tooling/index.md): checks, formatting and editor support.